 Email Spoofing

 Email spoofing is when an attacker sends you an email that looks like it’s from a trusted source, like your bank or a company you do business with.
-The email will often ask you to click on a link or download an attachment.
+The email often asks you to click on a link or download an attachment.
 If you do, the attacker will gain access to your system or data.

 DNS Spoofing